willhaslett/covid-19-growth/README.md

-The [New York Times](https://github.com/nytimes/covid-19-data) and the [Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19) Center for Systems Science and Engineering are providing daily COVID-19 case count data.
+The [New York Times](https://github.com/nytimes/covid-19-data) and the [Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19) Center for Systems Science and Engineering are providing daily COVID-19 case count files.
+This pipeline imports these files, performs type conversions where needed, and outputs the data as a set of long-format time series.
 The latest NYT and NHU files are pulled from GitHub at runtime.
-This repo provides:
+The pipeline provides:
-- A sensible starting point and some useful functions for COVID-19 reporting/analysis/modeling using Pandas/Python
+- A sensible starting point for COVID-19 reporting/analysis/modeling using
+  Pandas/Python
-- Parsed CSV and JSON data structures for use outside of Pandas
+- CSV and JSON data structures for use outside of Pandas
 - Google Firebase integration